solomonsanthosh/solomonsanthosh/README.md

 # 💫 About Me:
-I'm a Full Stack Developer | UI/UX Designer<br>I'm actively working on an Angular project that I can't wait to share with you.<br>I'm keen to take on new tchnology
+I'm a Full Stack Developer | UI/UX Designer<br>I'm actively working on an Angular project that I can't wait to share with you.<br>I'm keen to take on new tchnology<br>How to reach me **solomonsanthosh2064@gmail.com**

 ## 🌐 Socials: